 Patient experience surveys are mailed to a random sample of patients after they are discharged from the hospital.
 The family mails the survey back to a company Le Bonheur hired to compile the results.
 The company sends the report to us so we can look at the percentage of patients who rate our hospital a 9 or 10 on a scale of 0 to 10 with 0 being the worst and 10 being the best.
 We review all of the questions to look for things to improve.

-For the most recent 12 month period, 85.9 percent of our families scored us a 9 or 10.
-The goal is 86.7 percent.
+For the most recent 12-month measurement period, 86.8 percent of our families scored us a 9 or 10.
+Our goal is currently at 83 percent.

 What we are doing to improve your experience at Le Bonheur Children’s